Keeping Chipmunks Away: Effective Chipmunk Repellent Techniques

 Common Chipmunk Repellent Myths Debunked

-Garlic and mothballs are often suggested as useful chipmunk deterrents.
+Garlic and mothballs are often suggested as helpful chipmunk deterrents.
 It is a fact that chipmunks dislike the aroma and flavor of garlic.
 However, mothballs seem to have little to no impact on these agile animals.
 Hence, they are not the most effective or economical methods for repelling chipmunks.

 See Related: 7 Effective Chipmunk Traps for a Pest-Free Garden